ibexa/documentation-developer/docs/administration/back_office/back_office_elements/reusable_components.md

 {% endblock %}
 ```

-This method is useful in case of having another form inside headline actions or to avoid interferences with the form such as button triggering its sumbmission.
+This method is useful in case of another form inside headline actions or to avoid interferences with the form like button triggering its sumbmission.

-By default, tables are wrapped in a scrollable wrapper which prevents them being too long.
+By default, tables are wrapped in a scrollable wrapper which prevents them from being too long.
 To disable it, set the `is_scrollable` parameter to `false`.